 How to Use Splunk Data Stream Processing (+Examples)

 With DSP, you can filter or route non-useful and noisy logs to a destination of your choice.
 This use case allows you to route these logs to a separate syslog or storage solution for aggregation, but it is outside of Splunk, so it does not affect your Splunk license and it doesn’t fill your indexes with unwanted data.

 Use Case #2: Data Routing

-With DSP, you can… ensure reception of high-velocity, high-volume data to multiple destinations.
-This use case allows you to send your data to Splunk, containers, S3, syslog aggregate and more at a rapid pace.
-This allows you to split the did to send to multiple destinations at the source without first having to index the data into Splunk then sending it off.
-Allowing for more efficient data flow.
+With DSP, you can receive a high-velocity and high-volume of data to multiple destinations.
+This use case allows you to send your data to Splunk, containers, S3, syslog aggregate, and more at a rapid pace.
+This allows you to split the data to send to multiple destinations at the source without first indexing the data into Splunk and then sending it off.
+This allows for more efficient data flow.

 Use Case #3: Data Formatting